 - dizziness

 - slurred speech

 - disturbed sleep

 - nausea, vomiting

 - hangovers

 - impaired motor skills

 - violent behavior

 - impaired learning

 - fetal alcohol syndrome

 - respiratory depression, death (high doses)

-According to the 2012 Arizona Youth Survey, one out of three 8th graders has had an alcoholic drink.
+According to the 2016 Arizona Youth Survey, one out of four 8th graders has had a drink containing alcohol.

 AMPHETAMINES

 Amphetamines are stimulants, and they can be injected, snorted, smoked or swallowed.